deepak-mahto/js-practice/README.md

 ## Problem Solutions

-Explore the `solutions` directory to find organized JavaScript solutions.
+Explore the respective `solution` directory to find organized JavaScript solutions.

 ## How to Contribute